acviana/python-book/README.md

 TODO: reformat as list of good and bad software.

+TODO: A note on the utility and limitations of spreadsheets

+TODO: What this text is not

 Code Level

 Python has a set of conventions and best practices that roughly captured in a document called [PEP8](link).
 While reading this document is useful, where ever possible we want to automate work and remove decision making.